The Abbey & Gardens

-We will have two new exhibits on display: ‘Falconry by The Hon.
+We still have two new small exhibits on display: ‘Falconry by The Hon.
 Gerald Lascelles (1849 – 1928)’ by Brian Bird and ‘A Victorian Honeymoon’ – a fascinating display on Lewis and Marion Stucley’s trip around Europe in the Victorian era.

 The History of the Hartland Abbey Estate